klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 The concepts of underfitting and overfitting can be reframed through entropy:

-#### Underfitting Through Entropy Lens Underfit models fail to capture the true entropy of the system:
-- They assume lower entropy (more predictability) than actually exists
-- They oversimplify by ignoring significant sources of uncertainty
-- They create a false sense of predictability by reducing apparent complexity
+- **Underfitting Through Entropy Lens**: Underfit models fail to capture the true entropy of the system by assuming lower entropy (more predictability) than actually exists, oversimplifying by ignoring significant sources of uncertainty, and creating a false sense of predictability by reducing apparent complexity.

-#### Overfitting Through Entropy Lens Overfit models misinterpret the sources of entropy:
-- They mistake random noise for signal
-- They create artificial patterns from limited historical data
-- They fail to generalize because they're tuned to specific entropy patterns from past projects
+- **Overfitting Through Entropy Lens**: Overfit models misinterpret the sources of entropy by mistaking random noise for signal, creating artificial patterns from limited historical data, and failing to generalize because they're tuned to specific entropy patterns from past projects.

 ![Entropy in Model Fitting](../images/entropy-model-fitting.svg)

 ### Entropy and the Long Tail

-The long tail distribution of software risks directly connects to entropy theory:
-- The unpredictable, rare events in the tail represent high-entropy elements
-- Traditional estimation focuses on low-entropy (common, predictable) events
-- Comprehensive models must account for the full entropy spectrum
+The long tail distribution of software risks directly connects to entropy theory.
+The unpredictable, rare events in the tail represent high-entropy elements, while traditional estimation focuses on low-entropy (common, predictable) events.
+Comprehensive models must account for the full entropy spectrum.

-### Entropy in Organizational Systems

-Organizations as dissipative systems must manage entropy:
-- They require energy input to maintain order (counter increasing entropy)
-- They must balance between rigid structure (low entropy but brittle) and chaos (high entropy but adaptable)
-- AI-assisted development introduces new entropy variables into organizational systems

 ### Negentropy in Software Development